onesnowyday/POPO-Text/README.md

 3. Go to Manage Extensions
 4. Turn on Developer Mode
 5. Click "Load Unpacked" and choose the file you just downloaded

+## Usage

+1. Go into any chapter on popo.tw
+2. Click on extension
+3. Click extract text
+4. Copy text if desired